 “With everything the average American has on his or her plate these days, it’s easy to burn out.
 Sometimes we get so focused on checking off the items on our to-do list, we forget to check in with ourselves and don’t even realize when our stress levels are rising.
 Suddenly, you are stressed out, sick, or worst of all, in the hospital and you don’t even know how it got so bad.
 Those that regularly take time out for themselves are the ones that stay healthy.” —Sarah Schewitz, PsyD, licensed clinical psychologist.
+Not sure if you’re overwhelmed?
 Learn the 7 signs you’re heading for work burnout.

 You’re able to set boundaries

 “Setting healthy boundaries is about knowing when to say no and when to take care of your needs before anyone else’s.
 It may seem selfish at first, but you can’t pour from an empty cup.
 Setting boundaries is an important part of staying healthy and happy and avoiding feeling resentful or burned out.” —Sarah Schewitz, PsyD, licensed clinical psychologist

 You have healthy gums